wwuoti/blog/src/posts/blog/reaper-wayland.md

 ### Mouse events not being sent correctly?

-Suddenly after making a clean build I'm greeted by the UI not rendering my mouse hover events at all.
+Even after fixing the playhead view updates, there's still more issues on the screen updates.

+All of the mouse hover elements aren't doing anything.
+For instance, when you hover your cursor over the `M` (mute) or `S` (solo) buttons, they're supposed to change to a slightly lighter color.

-When hovering the mouse over Reaper's track control panel I get this:
+In addition, when hovering the mouse over Reaper's track control panel I get this:

 ![](images/reaper_wayland/track_resize.png)

-The mouse is supposed to change it's indicator to resize at the bottom.
-So we've got some very odd mouse offset going on.
+The mouse is supposed to change it's indicator to a resize cursor at the bottom of that light grey are.
+And certainly not in the middle.
+Looks like we've got some very odd mouse offset going on.

 Oh well, let's add some more prints.
 Here `m` is the mouse event as delivered by GDK.